-Virtual meetings are increasingly common; I myself partake in multiple virtual meetings each day.
-It’s undeniable that virtual meetings are far safer with COVID-19, and more convenient without the travel time and all the associated vicissitudes.
+Virtual meetings are today’s touchstone; I myself partake in multiple virtual meetings each day.
+It’s undeniable that virtual meetings are far safer with COVID-19, and more convenient without the travel time and associated vicissitudes.
 They are an excellent method of building our relationships with prospects, clients, and our internal team.
 Therefore, our sales success requires us to take advantage of the ease of virtual meetings, while avoiding the limitations and pitfalls.
 Here are my best tips on how to deliver effective and valuable virtual meetings.

 Virtual meetings come in a variety of flavors: You’ve got basic phone conference calls, then myriad choices of audio, visual, and video services.
 Some of us have access to a big screen in our conference rooms, while most use the technology on our smart devices and computers.
 Options you may have heard of are GoToMeeting, Zoom, and WebEx, to name only a very few.

 Regardless of the system you select for any given meeting, your objectives, time, and energy need to be focused on the desired outcome.
 If your system is new, or there have been recent updates, practice and test to ensure you have the technical requirements and ease of operation down pat.
 Consider new functionality and your network bandwidth needs for the material you will be sharing.
 This is your prep work for a great meeting.

 My number one tip is to know your objective of the meeting: the why.
 The format and tactics you employ for the meeting feed your desired outcome.
 There are times that an audio-only meeting fits the objective parameters.
 This can be especially effective if you have attendees joining from across the globe: Your clients can be comfortable wearing bunny slippers in the wee hours on phone conference calls.
 Audio-only calls are useful to address and tidy fine details, or to plan a formal meeting.
 They are often ideal for internal meetings.